MHickey2/EssenChelle-Oils/README.md

 <br>

-The main title for the site, the navigaton items and the headings for the site use the Courgette Font, which is a google font.
+The main title for the site, the navigation items and the headings for the site use the Courgette Font, which is a google font.
 It is a medium-contrast, brushy, italic-script typeface, which has been made for the web.
 It adds a decorative flair but is also very legible on a screen.

 <br>
 <p align ="center">